dsccommunity/iSCSIDsc/README.md

 ## Requirements

 - The iSCSI Target resources can only be used on Windows Server 2012 and above.
-  They can not be used on Windows Desktop operating systems.
+  These resources can not be used on Windows Desktop operating systems.
 - The iSCSI Target resources can only be used on Windows Servers that have the iSCSI Target Server (FS-iSCSITarget-Server) feature installed.
 - Before the iSCSI Initiator resource is used in a config, the **msiscsi** service